 Students are responsible for their own fly rod, reel, line, and a few other personal fishing items.
-Please contact us for a full packing list.
-Don’t have your own gear?
+Please get in touch with us for a complete packing list.
+Don't have your own gear?
 Not a problem.
 We have top-quality Orvis rods and reels available to rent.

 What other equipment will I need?

-We will send you a full packing list if you are interested in signing up for one of our Adventure Academies.
-Group gear such as tents, stoves, etc., is all provided by LFFE.
-Personal gear such as sleeping bags and backpacks are all available to rent.
+We will send you a complete packing list if you are interested in signing up for one of our Adventure Academies.
+Group gear, such as tents, stoves, etc., is all provided by LFFE.
+Personal equipment such as sleeping bags and backpacks are all available to rent.